Introduction Learning Disabilities

 The effect of a no failure policy in junior grades has had a disproportionate effect on boys.
 Smart boys will ask what they get or do not get as a result of putting in effort in subjects that hold no interest for them or doing work for a teacher they do not like.
 The fact that grade advancement takes place irrespective of actual achievement is an open invitation for many boys to fall behind.
 This death of a thousand cuts can lead inexorably to real academic issues and poor performance even when the effort is forthcoming.
 Poor marks are not necessarily reflective of intelligence.
 However, they can certainly combine with insecurity to pose a genuine threat to learning.

 Our experience shows that once boys can identify a purpose behind schoolwork that their desire to overcome problems greatly increases.
 By diagnostically identifying areas of weakness in Literacy and Numeracy and providing remediation programs, the majority of boys are capable of making remarkable progress.
 By providing them with meaningful but obtainable objectives combined with a coaching philosophy towards teaching, they are able to progress and gain confidence through the realization that effort yields results and that their abilities are not fixed.

-Current generally accepted programs perpetuate and accommodate academic weaknesses and reviews of student files shows that this invariably leads to systemic increase in the gap of learning as students approach the end of secondary school.
+Current generally accepted programs perpetuate and accommodate academic weaknesses and reviews of student files show that this invariably leads to a systemic increase in the gap of learning as students approach the end of secondary school.